 9 Things Good Sports Parents Avoid

 THEY DON’T OVERREACT TO INJURIES.

 Sports are physical and there are going to be times when your kid goes down, gets hit by an elbow or a ball and looks like they are in a lot of pain.
-Remember a good 90 percent of the time it’s not serious, which means parents don’t need to be running onto the field or the court or the ice like they are a member of the team’s training staff.
+Remember, a good 90 percent of the time; it’s not serious, which means parents don’t need to be running onto the field or the court or the ice like they are a member of the team’s training staff.
 If you trust your coach, which hopefully you do, let him or her be the first responder.
 Coaches and referees will call upon you if they need you.
-In the event that it is a serious injury, a broken bone, a concussion, knocked out teeth, what’s most needed in the situation is a parent who can stay calm and make rational and reasonable decisions.
+If it is a serious injury, a broken bone, a concussion, knocked out teeth, what’s most needed in the situation is a parent who can stay calm and make rational and reasonable decisions.